2020s in Africa: Ethiopia

 Tensions began to rise again between Ethiopia and Eritrea, after several years of efforts to negotiate peace, due to possible border disputes.

 After having won the Nobel Peace Prize in 2019, Prime Minister Abiy Ahmed's government adopted some policies which raised some concerns about political developments in Ethiopia.
 Abiy dissolved the governing coalition and formed a new party, the Prosperity Party; some said the imposition of a brand-new political party was detrimental to political stability.
 Also, the government enacted some restrictions on some forms of expression which raised concern about standards of free speech.
 Abiy's response to rebel groups has raised some concerns about undue harshness, although some others allege that he was originally too lenient.
 Amnesty International raised concerns about the status of one opposition leader.
 Abiy encouraged Ethiopian refugees to return home, due to improving conditions.

 On November 4, 2020, the Ethiopian National Defense Force launched a civil war against the Tigray People's Liberation Front (TPLF) in the Tigray Region, which it claimed was in response to an attack on its troops.
 This followed month of feuding between the central and regional governments over elections and funding.
 The Tigray forces launched rockets at the airport of Asmara, capital of neighbouring Eritrea, claiming that forces from there had taken part in the offensive.
 Amnesty International reported that a massacre had taken place in Tigray, with TPLF-affiliated forces claimed to be responsible.

 Concurrently, there was also another conflict ongoing in the Oromia Region, as well as also ongoing Afar–Somali clashes between the Afar and Somali Regions of Ethiopia.
 In October 2020, 27 people were killed.
 On 2 April 2021, 100 cattle herders were reportedly shot dead.
-On July 24, 2021, clashes erupted in the town of Garbaiisa, the clashes killing 300 were followed by massive protests in the Somali region resulting in the only road and rail line that goes into Djibouti where 95% of Ethiopia's maritime trade goes though.
+On July 24, 2021, clashes erupted in the town of Garbaiisa, the clashes killing 300 were followed by massive protests in the Somali region resulting in the only road and rail line that goes into Djibouti where 95% of Ethiopia's maritime trade goes through.